aloussase/gaya/docs/reference/match-expression.md

 given, is truthy.

 An optional `otherwise` branch may be given as a fallback in case no other branch matches.
-In the case no branch matches and no `otherwise` branch is given, the result of the match expression is `unit`.
+In the case that no branch matches and no `otherwise` branch is given, the result of the match expression is `unit`.

 A pattern can be one of the following: